 Amritsar is one of the famous Sikh religious places and is one of the holy cities of India.
 Amritsar, famous for the Golden Temple, is a popular tourist destination in India, attracting millions of native and foreign tourists every year.
 The city was founded in the 16th century by the fourth Sikh Guru, Guru Ramdas Ji, and there is a sacred pond named after Amrit Sarovar.

 In 1601, Shri Guru Arjun Dev Ji, the successor of Shri Guru Ramdas Ji, developed Amritsar.
-Being an important center of religious faith, about one lakh tourists come here every day from different parts of the world.
-Everyone knows about the Golden Temple in Amritsar, but there are some other special Gurdwaras in Amritsar, where a large number of devotees approach with reverence.
+Being an important centre of religious faith, about one lakh tourists come here every day from different parts of the world.
+Everyone knows about the Golden Temple in Amritsar, but there are some other special Gurudwaras in Amritsar, where a large number of devotees approach with reverence.

 1. Gurudwara Baba Deep Singh Ji Shaheed: Located outside Chatiwind Gate, this Gurudwara commemorates Baba Deep Singh Ji, who fought valiantly to uphold Sikh pride in 1757.
 It was built as a memorial by Sardar Jassa Singh Ramgarhia and later transformed into a magnificent Gurudwara by Akali Phula Singh in the 19th century.

 2. Gurudwara Shree Pipli Sahib Ji: Situated 1.5 km east of the main railway station, this Gurudwara is named after a large peepal tree.
 It is associated with the memory of three prominent Sikh Gurus: Guru Ramdas Ji, Guru Arjun Dev Ji, and Guru Hargobind Ji.
 It is especially revered during the Basant Panchami festival.